InterCity East Coast: Virgin Trains East Coast

 In January 2014, FirstGroup, Keolis/Eurostar International Limited (EIL) and Stagecoach/Virgin were announced as the shortlisted bidders for the new franchise.
 In November 2014, the franchise was awarded to Stagecoach/Virgin, who – trading as Virgin Trains East Coast (VTEC) – commenced operating the franchise on 1 March 2015.

-In November 2017, Secretary of State for Transport Chris Grayling announced the early termination of the East Coast franchise in 2020, three years ahead of schedule, following losses on the route by the operator.
-Virgin Trains East Coast had been due to pay more than £2 billion in franchise premiums to the government over the last four years of its contract.
+In November 2017, Secretary of State for Transport, Chris Grayling, announced the early termination of the East Coast franchise in 2020, three years ahead of schedule, following losses on the route by the operator.
+VTEC had been due to pay more than £2 billion in franchise premiums to the government over the last four years of its contract.

-Secretary Grayling said the losses were due to VTEC overestimating future growth in passenger revenue in its bid calculations, meaning franchise payments due to the government exceeded the profits being returned by running the services.
-Others pointed to the delays in state-owned Network Rail's delivery of expected infrastructure upgrades, which meant the company could not operate the increased number of services needed to generate this increased revenue.
+Grayling said the losses were due to VTEC overestimating future growth in passenger revenue in its bid calculations, meaning franchise payments due to the government exceeded the profits being returned by running the services.
+Others pointed to the delays in state-owned Network Rail's delivery of expected infrastructure upgrades, which meant the company could not operate the increased number of services needed to generate the greater revenue.

 Termination was brought forward in February 2018 to June 2018.

 London North Eastern Railway

-On 16 May 2018, Secretary of State for Transport Chris Grayling announced the franchise would be terminated on 24 June 2018 and renationalised.
-A partnership of Arup Group, Ernst & Young, and SNC-Lavalin Rail & Transit provided assistance to the government in their preparation to take control of the franchise from VTEC.
-Services are operated by LNER, which is owned by DfT Operator, a wholly owned subsidiary of the Department of Transport.
+On 16 May 2018, Grayling announced the franchise would be terminated on 24 June 2018 and renationalised.
+A partnership of Arup Group, Ernst & Young and SNC-Lavalin Rail & Transit provided assistance to the government in their preparation to take control of the franchise from VTEC.
+Services are operated by LNER, which is owned by DfT Operator, a wholly-owned subsidiary of the Department for Transport.

 Rolling stock

-At inception, the franchise inherited and operated a fleet of InterCity 125 and InterCity 225 trains.
-These were refurbished with new interiors in the mid-2000s; the former were retired in December 2019, and the latter were due to be retired in 2020, all to be replaced by Class 800/801s.
-It was announced in February 2020 that LNER would retain a number of Class 91s and Mk 4s to enable it to meet December 2021 timetable requirements.
+At its inception, the franchise inherited and operated a fleet of InterCity 125 and InterCity 225 trains.
+These were refurbished with new interiors in the mid-2000s; the former were retired in December 2019 and the latter were due to be retired in 2020.
+The fleet was to be replaced fully by Classes 800 and 801 Azumas.

+In February 2020, it was announced that LNER would retain several s and Mark 4 sets, to enable it to meet December 2021 timetable requirements.